-Real Organic Project Symposium:
+Real Organic Project Symposium Has Been Rescheduled:

-April 3 & 4, 2020 | Dartmouth College | 9am – 5pm
+April 3 & 4, 2021 | Dartmouth College | 9am – 5pm

 25 speakers including keynotes from author Paul Hawken, Congresswoman Chellie Pingree, iconic organic farmer Eliot Coleman, and astrobiologist David Grinspoon.
-Click here to buy tickets
+Click here to buy tickets.

 The Real Organic Project announces our second annual Dartmouth symposium, “Earth In Human Hands- A Path Forward.”
 Over two star-studded days, we will examine the ways in which agriculture impacts us as a species.
 Most especially we will look at how real organic farming is critical to our health, and even to our survival.

-Keynote Speaker: Paul Hawken
+Keynote Address: Saturday, April 4th with Paul Hawken

 Our April 4th evening keynote speaker for the symposium will be Paul Hawken.
 Paul will continue the conversation that he began with Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.
 It has been two years since Paul edited this international bestseller.
 He is now working on the sequel, which will offer a specific path to global regeneration in one lifetime.
 Paul will share his rich thinking with us on how to work together as a species to transform our agriculture, silviculture, and aquaculture.
 Paul serves on the Advisory Board of the Real Organic Project.

 Ben Dobson, Hannah Smith-Brubaker, Dag Flack and Will Allen: